Scaling OpenShift Container Resources using Ansible

 /etc/hostname

 file.
-We will call this node ansible_vm
+We will call this nodeansible_vm

-# echo 'ansible_vm' > /etc/hostname
+:$sudo su # echo 'ansible_vm' > /etc/hostname

 $ansible --version

-python version = 2.7.16 (default, Dec 12 2019, 23:58:22) [GCC 7.3.1 20180712 (Red Hat 7.3.1-6)]
+If installed, you will see the following output:ansible 2.9.5 config file = /etc/ansible/ansible.cfg configured module search path = [u'/home/ec2-user/.ansible/plugins/modules', u'/usr/share/ansible/plugins/modules'] ansible python module location = /usr/lib/python2.7/site-packages/ansible executable location = /usr/bin/ansible python version = 2.7.16 (default, Dec 12 2019, 23:58:22) [GCC 7.3.1 20180712 (Red Hat 7.3.1-6)]

-$sudo amazon-linux-extras install ansible2
+$sudo amazon-linux-extras install ansible2 $ansible --version

 As noted in the introduction, we are going to use two Ansible modules to deploy the container, k8s and k8s_auth, and an Ansible lookup plugin, aws_ssm, to enable dynamic references to Parameter Store.